What is an API?

-Years ago you had two kinds of companies, hardware companies and software companies.
-But as technology became more advanced, you we saw massive growth in the software industry.
+Years ago there were two kinds of companies- hardware companies and software companies.
+As technology became more advanced, we saw massive growth in the software industry.
 Companies started creating applications and cloud-based platforms and as they found their niches, new niches formed.

 What has happened is companies are now creating entire businesses around offering a single set of functionality in the marketplace, one that’s common across a set of applications specific to an industry.

 That’s what we’re doing here at Pixis Software.

 For example, Martin Casado, general partner at the venture capital firm Andreessen Horowitz tells us that:

 “If I wanted to write something that would manage billing for an application, I would put that into one function.
 A program can use that one function for billing, but there’s no reason another program can’t use that same function for billing.
 There no reason that multiple programs can’t use the same functions in order to do something.
 Since that function is common to those programs.”
 (Source)